khoih-prog/ESPAsync_WiFiManager/README.md

 DynamicJsonDocument json(1024);
 ```

-then populate it with data from buffer we read from CONFIG_FILE in step 6.2
+then populate it with data from buffer we read from CONFIG_FILE in step 6.2, pre-parse and check for error.
+All is done just by one command `deserializeJson()`

 ```
 auto deserializeError = deserializeJson(json, buf.get());
 ```

-also check if any data error in the process of writing, storing, reading back:
+Abort if there is any data error in the process of writing, storing, reading back.
+If OK, just nicely print out to the Debug Terminal

 ```
 if ( deserializeError )